Two types of cognitive items are scored for NAEP.

 NAEP Scoring System

-The NAEP electronic scoring system offers the latest technology coupled with secure network communications to transmit images of student responses to the trained scorers and to receive back the scores given by them.
-Student responses are scanned from the original test booklets; the actual test booklets can be accessed and referenced if needed.
-The scorer sees each student response in isolation on a computer video screen and assigns a score.
-The scorer cannot access any other responses from the student.
+Using the latest technology and secure network communications, the NAEP electronic scoring system both transmits images of student responses to the trained scorers and receives back the scores assigned by them.
+Student responses from paper booklets are scanned from the original test booklets; the actual test booklets can be accessed and referenced if needed.
+Student responses from digitally based assessments are processed electronically and presented to scorers in the same system.
+The scorer sees each student response in isolation on a computer screen and assigns a score.
+The scorer cannot access any other responses from the student for a particular item or from other items the student answered.
 As each response is scored, another student response is shown for scoring, until all responses for an item have been scored.

 During scoring, the NAEP electronic scoring system provides documentation of numerous scoring metrics.
 Reports on item and scoring performance can be retrieved as needed.
 In addition, custom reports of daily activities are sent out nightly to development, scoring, and analysis staff to monitor NAEP scoring quality and progress.